Sign In Register

 Healthcare Facilities19

-Morrowville has an average annual temperature of 53°F (12°C).
+Morrowville experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 26°F in January while summers reach 79°F in July.
-Annual precipitation is 32.4 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 32.4 inches.
+The area receives 14.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,351 feet.

 Temperature